 This was a triple header: birthdays for Martina Gates and Kristjan Kristjansson (I’ll be discreet and leave it at that because they don’t look or act their age) and the opening of Thor Icelandics.
 Most of the people you see are members of the Northeast Icelandic Horse Club.
 I just thought it would make a […]

 “Loose Rain Tolt” a little diversion of whether or not these are dedicated horse people or just don’t have enough sense to come in out of the rain.
 Your call….
-ARVE Error: Mode: is invalid or not supported.
+ARVE Error: Mode: lazyload is invalid or not supported.
 Note that you will need the Pro Addon activated for modes other than normal.
-And a souvenir […]
+And a […]

 On any Spring weekend in Iceland, in any city or town, you will find people at their local riding clubs fiddling around with their horses, riding in friendly training shows and sometimes in engaging in fierce competition.
 What follows is a video visit to Dreyri, the club in Akranes.